vitruv-tools/Maven-Build-Parent/readme.md

 Note that dependencies from p2 repositories, included with the `p2-layout-resolver`, cannot be used as build plugin dependencies.
 One workaround is to create a wrapper Maven module with the p2 dependencies and no content otherwise.
 Note that the packaging of the wrapper module still needs to be `jar`.

+The [EMF-Template] project contains a module [imports](https://github.com/vitruv-tools/EMF-Template/tree/7ba1d2a49971e56cdf9e9cac3a5373c70db16777/imports) where this is shown for an example DSL allowing (only) meta-model imports.
+To import the `persons` meta-model from a p2 updatesite dependency in [line 2](https://github.com/vitruv-tools/EMF-Template/blob/7ba1d2a49971e56cdf9e9cac3a5373c70db16777/imports/demo/src/main/importslanguage/example.imports#L2) of the file `example.imports`, an additional module `dependencywrapper` is added and included as dependency.
+The p2 dependencies are then included in the [POM](https://github.com/vitruv-tools/EMF-Template/blob/7ba1d2a49971e56cdf9e9cac3a5373c70db16777/imports/dependencywrapper/pom.xml) of the dependency wrapper module.

 Below you find an example configuration of the build plugin for the Reactions language.

 ```